-The costing of mitigation measures will have particular regard to the key mitigations outlined in this EIS including, but not limited to, implementation of the NIPA policy in relation to aircraft overflight noise for buildings outside the Airport Site.
-The detailed cost associated with the NIPA policy will be provided once finalised.
+The costing of mitigation measures will have particular regard to the key mitigations outlined in this draft EIS including, but not limited to, implementation of the noise insulation and property acquisition policy in relation to aircraft overflight noise for buildings outside the Airport site.
+The detailed cost associated with the noise insulation and property acquisition policy will be provided once finalised.